putuoka/c4it-blog/content/posts/2019/009-dotnet-type-or-namespace-missing/article.md

 ![.NET version selection on Visual Studio 2019](./dotnet-version-selector.png "How to select .NET version on Visual Studio 2019")

-So, the lesson is: _know your enemy_, and check for the slight details.
+So, the lesson is: _know your enemy_ and check for the slight details.